People are being targeted by phone call, email, and messaging scams threatening them with prosecution for failing to comply with jury service.

 - Federal courts do not require anyone to provide any sensitive information in a telephone call or email.

-- Most contact between a federal court and a prospective juror will be through the U.S. mail, and any phone contact by real court officials will not include requests for Social Security numbers, credit card numbers, or any other sensitive information.
+- Most contact between a federal court and a prospective juror will be through the U.S. mail, and any phone or email contact by real court officials will not include requests for any sensitive information.